 In terms of sport, NPS is well-equipped to deliver PE lessons and sports clubs with facilities including a cricket pitch, tennis courts, and basketball courts.
 The school fields more than 600 students in over 130 sports teams, playing cricket, basketball, tennis, football, athletics, and badminton in local and regional competitions.
 Beyond the timetable, students can sign up to the school’s intensive Sports Academy courses in basketball, badminton, and cricket; these seven-week courses are paid-for activities on weekends for the school’s most sports-oriented students.
 There is also an NPS Cricket Academy that trains advanced players.

 NPS offers a wide choice of free extra-curricular clubs during school hours – and at the last count there were 32.
 There are also many paid-for ECAs held after school, so students have plenty of opportunity to explore their non-academic interests.

-The school principal is Matthew Sullivan, who has been at the helm since 2013 and has previous experience at schools in both India and the UK.
+The head of school is Matthew Sullivan, who has been at the helm since 2013 and has previous experience at schools in both India and the UK.
 Most teachers are recruited from India, but many have experience of teaching within international schools.
-There are dedicated principals and leadership teams for the primary and secondary schools, as well as experienced co-ordinators for IGCSEs, the CBSE and the IBDP.
+There are dedicated principals and leadership teams for the primary and secondary schools, as well as experienced co-ordinators for IGCSEs, the CBSE, and the IBDP.

 For the CBSE, Grade 12 average scores are more varied, from 83 up to 95; in 2020, the school’s average CBSE score was 85.7.
 41% of the students achieved 90% and above in aggregate, and 44% of all exams were 90% or more.
 The pass rate was 100%.